Make your own easy DIY Doormat with your Cricut and these 11 free SVG files!

 Next, repeat the process for the text.
 Because there are a lot more angles and small areas with the text, I pinned down the edges before I pressed the freezer paper with the EasyPress 2 this time!
 Don’t forget to add those little interior pieces that you saved when you were weeding the design!

 Mask off the other areas of the rug, and paint the stencil with black spray paint.
 Allow to dry for 15 minutes, repeat, remove stencil, and then allow to dry completely.
-Finish the mat with two coats of matte spray sealer (optional, but highly recommended!) and allow to dry.
+Finish the mat with two coats of matte spray sealer (optional, but highly recommended!) and allow it to dry.